 Time: 1hr 15 mins

 The Woodland Road is known as one of the most secretive routes in Glendalough.
-Start your 4km ramble trails and woodland from Glendalough into neighbouring Glendasan Valley where it joins St Kevin’s Way.
+Start your 4km ramble through trails and woodland from Glendalough into neighbouring Glendasan Valley where it joins St Kevin’s Way.
 A track takes you back into Glendalough Valley along the Glendasan River to the boardwalk along the Lower Lake.

 After all of that hillwalking, you’ll be ready to tuck into something tasty.
 Between Laragh and Glendalough, there are two hotels and a restaurant serving hearty meals and tasty snacks.
 In season, Glendalough has stalls for chips and ice creams at the Upper Lake car park and beside the Monastic City.
 In Laragh and other nearby towns, you’ll find shops selling groceries and ready-made food, as well as cosy tea rooms.

 Before you set off on one of these great Wicklow Mountain walks, head over to Mountaineering Ireland and get some invaluable hiking tips.
 Enjoy these seven walks packed full of adventure, wildlife and panoramic scenery and after, discover our walking and hiking page for more spectacular treks and trails.